Accounting Periods

 Reconciliation Accounts reconciled

-• Closing against a date with no existing period auto-creates the monthly period for that date, then closes it.
+Period close does not create journal entries — it is a control layer.
+Closing against a date with no existing period auto-creates the monthly period, then closes it.